michaelklishin/quartz-mongodb/README.md

 ### Why the Fork?

 MuleSoft developers did not respond to attempts to submit pull requests for several months.
-As more and more functionality was added, I decided to completely separate this fork form GitHub forks network because it is very different.
+As more and more functionality was added and implementation code refactored, I decided to completely separate this fork form GitHub forks network because the project is now too different from the original one.
 All changes were made with respect to the Apache Public License 2.0.